Rana Abdel-Rahim Koleilat: Al-Madina bank collapse

 Rana Koleilat has been accused of leading the biggest Lebanese banking scandal in history, involving the waste of more than $1.2 billion.

 Apparently having started as early as November 1999, Koleilat is alleged to have carried out a series of forgeries aimed at transferring funds to fake accounts controlled by herself and her associates within the bank.
-During the period of December 2002 till February 2003, she would have made more than 400 checks issued in her name and in the names of her accomplices, drawn on her account for a total amount of approximately $150 million.
+During the period of December 2002 til February 2003, she would have made more than 400 cheques issued in her name and in the names of her accomplices, drawn on her account for a total amount of approximately $150 million.
 This resulted in a liquidity crisis and caused the bank to collapse.

 The bankruptcy of the bank seems a chapter of the conspiracy Rana orchestrated it to cause its liquidation to remove all clues related to its theft and money laundering crimes.
 Adnan Abu Ayyash then jeopardized all its remaining resources to pull the bank's crisis and avoid its collapse.
 This was the only option, necessary to guarantee the repayment of the depositors' money.

 Up to March 2003, Ayyash personally paid $470 million to the Central Bank of Lebanon and sold a large part of his real-estate assets (land, buildings, etc.) to the Central Bank avoid the bank's collapse, which was not enough to stem the collapse of Bank.